Rock wren conservation

 Rock wren are our only true alpine bird.
 It is unknown how they survive the harsh climate above the tree line all year round, but it is likely they continue to forage on rocky bluffs where snow has not collected and amongst large boulder fields.
 Some have suggested they may have a period of semi-hibernation.

-A small reclusive bird, rock wrens are poor fliers, nest on the ground and are easy targets for introduced predators.
+Rock wren are poor fliers.
+They nest on the ground and are easy targets for introduced predators.

 Until recently, it was assumed rock wren were relatively safe from predators in their alpine habitat.
 However, rock wren are now absent or very rarely seen in many areas where they were once commonly found.